ubccr/xdmod-ondemand/docs/recategorizing-applications.md

 follow the instructions below to run some SQL statements in the XDMoD data warehouse.

+First you will want to back up the `modw_ondemand.page_impressions` and `modw_ondemand.request_path` tables (e.g., using `mysqldump`) so that you can restore the backups if something goes wrong that cannot be undone during these steps.

 Get the current timestamp prior to running any statements.
 Save this timestamp somewhere.
 Later, you will use it when you re-aggregate all page impressions modified after it.